 Veterinary Laboratory Investigation and Response Network (Vet-LIRN)

 Upon graduation from veterinary school, Dr. Peloquin worked in private practice as a small-animal veterinarian, where she had a particular interest in preventive medicine and the One Health concept.
 After gaining valuable clinical experience for several years, Dr. Peloquin joined FDA in 2018.
-Her primary focus is on case investigations of consumer complaints of potential foodborne illness.
+She supports Vet-LIRN in consumer complaint responses to potential foodborne illness, and she is the lead on outreach and antimicrobial resistance (AMR) stewardship efforts.

 The network provides the means for rapid response to reports of animal injury and establishes protocols to facilitate veterinary diagnostic reporting to FDA.
-When conducting investigations, Vet-LIRN follows specific Network Procedures for laboratories, owners and veterinarians (more on Vet-LIRN).
+When conducting these responses, Vet-LIRN follows specific Network Procedures for laboratories, owners and veterinarians (more on Vet-LIRN).

-Dr. Peloquin works with laboratories, referring veterinarians, and pet owners to investigate cases of potential foodborne illness in animals.
-Each investigation is different and tailored to the presenting case.
+Dr. Peloquin works with laboratories, referring veterinarians, and pet owners to respond to cases of potential foodborne illness in animals.
+Every response is different and tailored to the presenting case.
 She reviews the animal’s medical records, obtains a dietary and environmental exposure history via an owner interview, and, if appropriate, requests additional diagnostic (blood, urine, and/or tissue) samples from the ill or deceased pet.

-Case investigations often include various tests on collected animal feed or treat samples, and analysis of testing results.
+Vet-LIRN’s consumer complaint response often includes various tests on collected animal feed or treat samples, and analysis of testing results.
 For example, requested tests may include bacteriology testing (including whole-genome sequencing on selected isolates), compositional analysis (e.g. taurine, thiamine, etc.), and chemical toxicology testing (e.g. toxic compounds, metals, etc.).

 - Contact Information